 - 1 teaspoon chilli powder (more or less to taste)

 - Heat the sugar and vinegar in a large sauce pot.
 Bring to a boil, stirring continuously until the sugar dissolves.

 - Add the rest of the ingredients and simmer for about an hour, stirring regularly.

 - After 40 minutes to and hour, the chutney will become syrupy.

 - When it is nice, sticky and thick to your liking, check for seasoning and then store in impeccably clean, hot preserve jars leaving a little space at the top.
 Don’t fill it to the top.

-- Place the jar of chutney in a bowl of cold water to cool and then store in the fridge until required.
+- If consuming soon, place the jar of chutney in a bowl of cold water to cool and then store in the fridge until required.